 - Participating in a civil disorder, riot, or insurrection: Although there are many great causes worth protesting, taking it to another country is not advisable with an AIG Travel plan.
 Instead, consider taking a voluntourism trip to another country instead.

 - Baggage loss for items seized by governments or customs officials: Before you return home, be sure to understand what may (or may not) be allowed in your home country.
 If you believe your items were stolen by customs or Transportation Security Administration officials, there is a separate protocol for reporting those loses.

 - Baggage loss for eyeglasses, sunglasses, or hearing aids: As a general rule, travelers should always carry extra eyeglasses and medications in their carry-on luggage.
-Loss or replacement of prescription vision wear are not covered by travel guard.
+Loss or replacement of prescription vision wear are not covered by AIG Travel.

-How Do I File a Claim With AIG Travel Guard?
+How Do I File a Claim With AIG Travel?